Any Questions for Ben?: Reception

 Leigh Paatsch, writing in the Melbourne Herald-Sun, felt that the film's strongest point was the banter between the characters, which was funny and engaging, but Paatsch said that Lawson's central performance was marred at times by "an air of self-satisfied smarm" and the character's path to enlightenment was unfocused and unconvincing.
-He concluded, "And I sense that others who similarly fell hard for the soulful sincerity of The Castle and The Dish will feel a little quizzical about the comparative slickness of Any Questions for Ben? ".
+He concluded, "And I sense that others who similarly fell hard for the soulful sincerity of The Castle and The Dish will feel a little quizzical about the comparative slickness of Any Questions for Ben?.
+On Rotten Tomatoes, the film has an aggregate score of 59% based on 10 positive and 7 negative critic reviews.

 Tom Ryan in the Sydney Morning Herald wrote that the film was often very funny and singled out Rachael Taylor's performance for praise – "the camera loves her".
 As a romance, though, Ryan felt that film failed to convince.
 "The problem for the film-makers is maintaining dramatic interest whilst he [central character Ben] sorts out his quarter-life crisis.
 Their solutions, alas, aren't especially satisfying.
 And the endless montages of Melbourne [...] make our city look beautiful [...] but contribute nothing."

 Sandra Hall, in the Melbourne Age, said that the film was bright and shiny and made Melbourne appear "dressed up in candy colours", but the film's attempts to generate humour were laboured and desperate, with an over-reliance on musical montages.
 "The whole thing made me nostalgic for Working Dog's sharper days".

 Luke Buckmaster, writing on Crikey, was scathing in his review, saying the film had "blobs of writer's block offal masquerading as a storyline" along with an implausible relationship at its centre with no emotional connection between the two leads.
 "Working Dog have made precisely that – a dog".

 However, Jim Schembri, also writing in the Age, praised the film as "very enjoyable, character-rich, and thoughtful".